alexdmoss/python-fiddle/README.md

 # python-fiddle

-Trying snippets of python for fun and profit
+Fiddling with bits of python code.
+To learn stuff.